Protect everything from your flooring to your furniture with home insurance

-The Right to Buy discount
+You qualify for Right to Buy if:

 The Right to Buy discount varies depending on where in the country you live, how long you’ve been a council tenant and whether your home is a house or a flat.

 If you need a mortgage to buy your council home you’ll be subject to the same mortgage affordability criteria as any other mortgage applicant.

-This means your income and expenditure will be assessed and you’ll have to pass the lender’s credit check.
+Your income and expenditure will be assessed and you’ll have to pass the lender’s credit check.

 If you’re self-employed you’ll probably be asked for several years’ worth of accounts to prove your income.